I thought I had three more John Kerry soundbites to go when I told you there were only two.

 Biden says White House bid more likely.

-You people understand just what fun the year 2008 is gonna be.
+You people understand just what fun the year 2008 is going to be.

 Can you just wait for these debates?

-I mean, the rest of the Democrat candidates are gonna have to shoot Biden or gag him to get him to shut up.
+I mean, the rest of the Democrat candidates are going to have to shoot Biden or gag him to get him to shut up.

 And then Hillary, after she gets the nomination, can you see that debate that she'll have with McCain?

-If he gets the Republican on both of them start shouting at each other, it's gonna be a doozy.
+If he gets the Republican nomine, both of them start shouting at each other.

-Senator Biden ended 2005 with three million dollars in his campaign war chest, enough money he said to push ahead with a potential White House bid.
+Senator Biden ended 2005 with $3 million in his campaign war chest, enough money, he said, to push ahead with a potential White House bid.

-It's no secret I'm considering a presidential run Biden said in a statement yesterday.
+It's no secret I'm considering a presidential run.

 He thinks he really scored points at the Alito hearings.

-The fact that anybody takes them seriously anymore is part of the incredulity that uh that I go through here each and every day.
+I, these people have the fact that anybody takes them seriously anymore, is part of the incredulity that I go through here each and every day.

 We have a Biden soundbite, in fact.

-We'll share that with you in the uh in the next hour, and lots of other news as well outside of the State of the Union context.
+We'll share that with you in the next hour, and lots of other news as well outside of the State of the Union context.